stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 description: An overview of materials designed for an introductory class by Jo Guldi on applying computation methods for digital history.
 A link to the full course material is included.
 date:   2021-08-10 15:01:35 +0300
 image:  '/images/race_over_time_guldi.jpg'
-tags:   [Course Materials, Digital Humanities]
+tags:   [Course Materials, Digital Humanities, NLP]
 ---
 ### About this Course